The Payments section is separated into 2 tabs - Collections and Disbursals.

 This tab shows all payments that are in the process of collecting from your client's accounts.
 The tab is broken into key sections based on the collection status:

-Disbursing today: If a collection is listed here, it means it has been approved by the clients' bank and the funds are expected to be deposited in your account today.
+Disbursing next: This means the collection has been approved by the clients' bank and the funds are estimated to be deposited in your account by the listed date.

-Disbursing tomorrow: If a collection is listed here, it means the bank has approved the transaction but the funds are still being transferred to your account and are expected to be deposited tomorrow.
+Disbursing soon: This means the bank has approved the transaction, but the funds are still being transferred to your account.
+It's estimated to be deposited by the listed date.

-Note: If you view the Payments section on a Friday or Saturday, this section will be called "Disbursing Monday" given that transactions are not processed on weekends.
+Note: If you view the Payments section on a Friday or Saturday, the displayed date will be the closest business day, given that transactions are not processed on weekends.
 Public holidays can extend this out too.

 Processing: This means that the funds have begun collecting but have not been approved (or rejected) yet.